repetitioestmaterstudiorum/ts-boiler/README.md

 ## develop

--   create a .env file for your secrets: `touch .env`
+-   create a .env file for your secrets: `touch .env` (if secrets are needed)
 -   develop: `npm run dev`
--   test: `npm run test` or `npm run test:watch`.
-Both will lint and run tsc first
+-   test: `npm test` or `npm run test:full` if you're feeling lucky
 -   execute just one file: `npm run ts-node ...filepath and name...`

 ## deploy